mobizt/Firebase-ESP8266/README.md

 Serial.print("Remaining queues: ");
 Serial.println(Firebase.errorQueueCount(firebaseData));

-//Assumed that queueID is unsigned integer array of queue that added to Error Queue collection when error and use Firebase.getErrorQueueID to get this Error Queue id.
+//Assumed that queueID is unsigned integer array of queue that added to Error Queue collection
+//when error and use Firebase.getErrorQueueID to get this Error Queue id.

 for (uint8_t i = 0; i < LENGTH_OF_QUEUEID_ARRAY; i++)
 {